Thomas Lound: Life

 Parish records show that Thomas Lound was born on 13 July 1801, the son of Thomas and Mary Lound, and was christened by his parents in the parish church of Beeston St Andrew, Norfolk on 9 August 1801.
 Little is known of his childhood.

 Lound married Harriot Wetherill on Christmas Day 1821, and there were several children.
 An amateur artist, he was involved with his family's brewing business in Norwich, Charles Tompson & Sons, which was the source of his wealth.
 He was later employed as an agent for the insurance company County Fire and Provident Life Office.
 He lived in comfort, residing throughout his adult life on King Street, in the centre of Norwich.

 Popular amongst his peers, Lound was a great friend of the amateur artist Robert Leman.
 Together with Leman, the artists Henry Bright and John Middleton and Lound were all close friends.
 Along with Leman and David Hodgson, Lound was a member of the Norwich Amateur Club; he and Hodgson helped to revitalise the Norwich Artists' Conversaziones.
 He used his yacht Kathleen, which was adorned with a number of oil paintings, as a venue for entertaining his friends.
 He is known to have travelled to Wales with Leman in 1851, and surviving sketchbooks show that he went to Wales and Yorkshire on sketching tours in 1845, 1853 and 1854.

 Lound was an avid collector of other artists' works, in particular those painted by the Norwich painter John Thirtle.
 A great admirer of Thirtle, Lound used his wealth to acquire 75 of the artist's paintings.

 A keen photographer, Lound was wealthy enough to possess his own photographic equipment, and was a committee member of the Norwich Photographic Society.
 Little of his work as a photographer appears to have survived.
 He exhibited waxed-paper views of Ely Cathedral, Norwich fish market, and the ruins of Bromholm Priory.

-Lound's wife Harriot in 1859, and his son Henry Edwin Lound also predeceased him, dying in 1860.
+Lound's wife Harriot died in 1859, and his son Henry Edwin Lound also predeceased him, dying in 1860.
 Lound, who suffered from ill health all his life, died suddenly of apoplexy on 18 January 1861 whilst at his Norwich house in King Street.
 His will was proved in February that year, with his two daughters Ellen and Harriot acting as executors.
 His large art collection, which was sold the following month, included 39 sketches, 215 watercolours, 46 oil paintings, and 11 etchings.
 Almost all the volumes from his library sold at auction after his death were art books.